evkx/evkx.github.io/content/models/hiphi/x/X_4_Seater/_index.md

 ### Regenerative braking

-At low speeds, the one-pedal drive mode will keep the car rolling until it stops by itself.
+However, it is not considered full one-pedal driving since, at low speeds, the vehicle will keep rolling until it comes to a stop by itself.

 ## Exterior